What is the IMP Patient Program?

 SPs must be articulate, memorize scenarios, and convincingly portray a range of emotions.
 Roughly 75 people participate as SPs every year.

-Male Clinical Teaching Associates (MCTAs) and Female Clinical Teaching Associates (FCTAs) love to teach and want to make an impact on the delivery of healthcare for everyone.
-CTAs receive special training so they can help teach medical students how to perform sensitive physical examinations – such as breast, pelvic, penis, and prostate exams – in a thorough and respectful way.
+Clinical Teaching Associates (CTAs) love to teach and want to make an impact on the delivery of healthcare for everyone.
+CTAs receive special training so they can help teach medical students how to perform sensitive physical examinations – such as chest, pelvic, penis, and prostate exams – in a thorough and respectful way.

-Good communication skills, the ability to set boundaries, and patience are necessary, since FCTAs and MCTAs undergo these examinations while teaching.
+Good communication skills, the ability to set boundaries, and patience are necessary, since CTAs undergo these examinations while teaching.
 Roughly 15 CTAs are needed each year.

 First Patient Volunteers are people with chronic conditions.
 They have unique healthcare needs, and their experiences and insights are invaluable for training effective, conscientious doctors.